gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 - **JoltTransformRecord** (both): link `success`, terminate `failure` and `original`
 - **PublishKafka**: terminate `failure` and `success`

-The first two processor should no longer have a warning indicator, only the last one.
+The first two processors should no longer have a warning indicator — only the last one.

 ### Start the first two processors

-Select **ConsumerKafka** and **JoltTransformRecord** and right-click and select **Start**.
+Select **ConsumeKafka** and **JoltTransformRecord**, right-click and select **Start**.
 Wait a few seconds before you stop just the **ConsumerKafka** processor to only process a few records.

 ![Alt Image Text](./images/nifi-run-first-2-processors.png "3 Processors")